angel-dart/angel/README.md

 }
 ```

-The REST client also supports reflection via `json_god`.
+The CLI client also supports reflection via `json_god`.
 There is no need to work with Maps;
 you can use the same class on the client and the server.

 ```dart